Applying To The Undergraduate Program in Dance

 As well as satisfying University of California subject requirements for undergraduate admission (consult the UCI General Catalogue for details), applicants to the Dance department must demonstrate technical accomplishment and creative promise to succeed in the major.
 You are encouraged to develop abilities in one or more dance techniques such as ballet, modern, jazz and ethnic dance forms.
 The department holds annual entrance auditions for potential freshmen during winter quarter prior to acceptance to the Dance Department in the ensuing fall quarter.
-Additionally, placement examination is required of all entering dance majors.
-It is given during Welcome Week in fall quarter and determines which levels of ballet, modern, and jazz classes the student will take.
+Additionally, placement examinations are required of all entering dance majors.
+Placement examinations are given during Welcome Week in fall quarter and determines which levels of ballet, modern, and jazz classes the student will take.

-Ideal lower-division preparation for transfer consists of course work that blends University of California admission requirements, degree requirements of the school and major of your choice, and the breadth/general education plan best suited to your interests and goals.
+Ideal lower-division preparation for transfer consists of coursework that blends University of California admission requirements, degree requirements of the school and major of your choice, and the general education plan best suited to your interests and goals.
 Design your schedule to accomplish the following:

 1. Satisfy general University of California requirements for admission as a transfer student.
-Units, grade point average, and subject requirements are described in the UCI General Catalogue and explained in the University of California Transfer page.
+You may find more information on the University of California Transfer website.

 3. Work toward meeting the lower-division requirements of your school and major.
-If you plan to transfer to UCI in your junior year to major in Dance, try to take the courses listed below prior to transfer:
+If you plan to transfer to UCI in your junior year to major in Dance, we recommend that you take the courses listed below prior to transfer: